Food & Feeding Retriever Training Articles Cinnstar Accomplishments Breeder Ethics

 Read about The Cinnstar Method of Training Retrievers: The Balanced Method, in this great .pdf article!

-We invite you to visit the Cinnstar Toller pages of the website.
-This section includes many articles, including ones on training retrievers, breeding and ethics that will fully introduce you to us.
+We also invite you to visit the Cinnstar Toller pages of the website.
+This section of the Cinnstar website includes many additional articles about our personal retrievers, our limited breeding program, ethics and much more that will fully introduce you to us.

 We evaluate each retriever fairly to determine that the goal is consistent with the retriever's talents and abilities.
 We do this on a continuing basis, and will let you, the client, know if the retriever is not capable of the goal you had set for it.
 Whether in training or at a trial or test, we demand professionalism and good sportsmanship.